 Building a humanoid robot is an engineering challenge.
 It’s not just about programming.
 It’s about mastering the three fundamental principles of motion: balance (knowing where your body parts are) and kinesthetic (knowing how to move those parts in relation to each other).
 It is surprisingly difficult for robots to replicate human movement and awareness.

-In this post, we will see some of the key engineering challenges in building a humanoid robot.
+In this post, we will see some of the critical engineering challenges in building a humanoid robot.

 1. Skeletal structure